SteeltoeOSS/Documentation/api/v4/bootstrap/index.md

 ## Limitations

-At this time there is no support for:
+Currently unsupported:

 * Features that need to be configured directly in `IApplicationBuilder`, such as Cloud Foundry SSO and JWT.
 * Features that require a custom type (such as a `DbContext`) for setup.

 ## Feedback

 Love it?
 Hate it?
 Want to know more or make a suggestion?
-Let us know by [filing an issue](https://github.com/SteeltoeOSS/Steeltoe/issues/new/choose), [joining us on slack](https://slack.steeltoe.io/) or [Tweeting at us](https://twitter.com/steeltoeoss)
+Let us know by filing an [issue](https://github.com/SteeltoeOSS/Steeltoe/issues/new/choose), joining us on [Slack](https://slack.steeltoe.io/) or [Tweeting us](https://twitter.com/steeltoeoss)